 In a time of rising gas prices (opens in new tab), energy bills going up (opens in new tab) and measures being taken to save money on fuel costs (opens in new tab) - every penny really counts.
 Thankfully a recent change to the minimum wage in 2022 will hopefully go some way to alleviate the current pressures of the cost of living increase.

-When is minimum wage going up?
+Is minimum wage going up?

 Minimum Wage went up on April 1, 2022 for those aged 23 years and older.
-Chancellor Rishi Sunak first announced the increase on October 27, 2021 as part of his Autumn Budget.
+Ex-Chancellor Rishi Sunak first announced the increase on October 27, 2021 as part of his Autumn Budget.
 The new wage marks the third highest annual increase since the financial crash of 2008.

 "That's the direction in which the country is going now.
 Towards a high-wage, high-skilled, high-productivity and, yes, thereby a low-tax economy," he said.
 "That is what the people of this country need and deserve.
 Yes, it will take time, and sometimes it will be difficult.
 But that is the change that people voted for in 2016."